-Polyphenol-rich foods, such as pomegranate, green tea, turmeric and broccoli, have demonstrated anti-cancer effects in laboratory studies.
-In humans, observational studies have linked their intake with a lower risk of chronic disease, including cancer.
-Concentrating these foods into a capsule is a conveniently way to boost an individual’s polyphenol intake but hitherto clinical studies have not firmly established that these benefits health or markers of cancer progression.
+Polyphenol-rich foods such as pomegranate, green tea, turmeric and broccoli, have demonstrated anti-cancer effects in laboratory studies.
+In humans, observational studies have linked their intake to a lower risk of chronic disease, including cancer.
+Concentrating these foods into a capsule is a convenient way to boost an individual’s polyphenol intake but, hitherto, clinical studies have not firmly established that these benefit health or change markers of cancer progression.
 Men with prostate cancer, managed with active surveillance (AS) or watchful waiting for a PSA relapse after radical treatments, are an ideal cohort to evaluate a lifestyle intervention as they have a useful serum marker of their disease (the PSA).
-In addition, medical interventions are often not indicated initially upon relapse.
-Furthermore, these men appear to have a great interest in self-help remedies as reports indicate that 50-70% of men with prostate cancer admit to taking over-thecounter supplements.
+Furthermore, these men appear to have a great interest in self-help remedies, as reports indicate that 50-70% of men with prostate cancer take over-the-counter supplements.

-To determine whether a polyphenol rich food pill influenced the rate of PSA progression amoung men treated with active surveillance or watchful waiting versus a placebo.
+To determine whether a polyphenol-rich food pill influenced the rate of PSA progression.